uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

   This hardware can be purchased at the Illini Union Bookstore.
 Students are responsible for purchasing and registering their i>clicker prior to the first day of class.
 Students are responsible for bringing their functional i>clicker to every class session.
  -->

-* [Bash Reference Manual](https://www.gnu.org/software/bash/manual) by Chet Ramey and Brian Fox

-   This book is the authoritative reference manual for Bash.
-It is [available for free in PDF form](https://www.gnu.org/software/bash/manual/bash.pdf) and [other formats](https://www.gnu.org/software/bash/manual/).
-While the Shotts textbook will be our main source of assigned readings on the command line, this reference manual should be the first place you look when you need to look something up about Bash.

-* [The Python Language Reference](https://docs.python.org/3/reference/index.html)  edited by Guido van Rossum, et al.

-   This book is the authoritative reference manual for Python.
-It is [available for free in PDF form](https://www.python.org/ftp/python/doc/3.4.3/python-3.4.3-docs-pdf-letter.zip) and [other formats](https://www.python.org/ftp/python/doc/3.4.3/).

 ## Student Responsibilities